 - Develop in-depth knowledge of self-selected specialized areas of counseling, such as clinical mental health counseling, and/or school counseling.

 - Apply assessment, counseling, referral and outcome evaluation skills to meet client needs within the field setting and/or student needs within the school setting.

 - Demonstrate the ability to function and perform professionally and competently in a field setting.

-Additionally, school counseling and dual community/school licensure students will:
+Additionally, school counseling and school licensure-endorsement only students will: